thomaslc66/TWEB_Projet_2018/README.md

 ## Before first Run of server

-Run this command a terminal to install all dependencies
+3. Run this command on a terminal to install all dependencies.

 ```shell
 npm install